frattalab/splicing/README.md

 Annotation is done with a function grabbed directly from source code here: https://github.com/dzhang32/dasper/

-Please cite ^ if you use this pipeline.
+Please cite Dasper, Snakemake, and of course MAJIQ if you use this pipeline.